Frequently Asked Questions

 Once your wedding is over, the sad fact is the only thing you will have to remind you of your wonderful day is the memories, stories and photographs.
 The cake will be eaten, the dress will be stored and the flowers will wilt and fade.

-Because of the importance to me of helping you cherish those memories, it may take up to six weeks for me to edit your wedding photographs (often quicker).
+Because of the importance to me of helping you cherish those memories, it may take up to eight weeks for me to edit your wedding photographs (often quicker).

-You will be sent a link to your personal online gallery, and after that, the DVDs, prints and albums will be produced.
-I use the very best suppliers for my DVDs, albums and packaging.
+You will be sent a link to your personal on-line gallery, and after that, the USBs, prints and albums will be produced.
+I use the very best suppliers for my USBs, albums and packaging.

 Many wedding venues will insist that all your suppliers have appropriate insurance so I encourage you to make sure that every photographer you speak to also has full insurance.

 My favourite music artist is Johnny Cash and my favourite TV programme is Only Fools and Horses.
-I have a fear of toads, am a black belt in Judo, once bought Bill Gates a hot dog and have been on TV with Kylie Minogue.
+I have a fear of toads, am a black belt in Judo, once bought Bill Gates a hot dog and have been on TV with Kylie Minogue (seriously!).